Living with Lions

 Lion in a National Park

-The problem is that most of these protected areas are not big enough to ensure the long-term survival of viable populations of lions.
-Lions need huge ranges and hunting territories and only a few National Parks in Africa are big enough to supply them.
+Most protected areas are not large enough to ensure the long-term survival of viable populations of lions.
+Lions need huge areas in which to hunt and only a few National Parks in Africa are big enough to supply them.

-This means that lions often wander out over park boundaries and into human-dominated areas where they come into conflict with man, and are often killed.
-Most National Parks are too widely separated to prevent inbreeding, causing many ‘protected’ lion populations to suffer genetic problems such as increased vulnerability to disease.
+This means that lions wander across park boundaries and into human-dominated areas where they come into conflict with man, and are often killed.
+Most National Parks are too widely separated to allow lions to move safely between them, and thus inbreeding is a growing concern for small populations as it soon leads to genetic problems such as increased vulnerability to disease and poor reproduction.

 Want to help?
 Click here to find out how